Zamioculcas zamiifolia: care tips for a stylish plant

 🍽️ Fertilizer

-✂️ Size and care
+✂️ Pruning and maintenance

 Common mistakes to avoid

-- Leaving water to stagnate in the saucer
+- Letting water stagnate in the saucer

-- Exposure to direct sunlight
+- Exposure to direct full sunlight

 - Pot without drainage hole